 Prevention and Recovery from Breast Cancer with Exercise and Yoga

-Engaging in a variety of exercises and practicing yoga empowers individuals to manage their physical well-being, resulting in reduced stress levels and an improved overall quality of life.
+Engaging in a variety of exercises and practising yoga empowers individuals to manage their physical well-being, resulting in reduced stress levels and improved overall quality of life.
 Now, let’s take a detailed look at the prevention and recovery of breast cancer through exercise and yoga.

 How does Exercise Prevent Breast Cancer?